Immigration

 • any documents without English will need an official translation from a licensed translator

-• this includes Chinese and French.
-Dr.Tam reads Chinese and French but for official records we still need the translation.
+• this includes Chinese.
+Dr.Tam reads Chinese but for official records we still need the translation.

 • bring payment (cash or credit card only)